MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 If you choose such a notification, [!INCLUDE [prod_short](includes/prod_short.md)] automatically creates those posting setups based on the posting groups in the document or journal you're currently working on.

 At this point, you can just fill in the missing G/L accounts.
 But, later, when you further refine the setup, you might realise this initial setup is wrong.
-And [!INCLUDE [prod_short](includes/prod_short.md)] does not allow the deletion of a GST posting setup and general posting setup when entries have been created based on such configurations.
+And [!INCLUDE [prod_short](includes/prod_short.md)] doesn't allow the deletion of a GST posting setup and general posting setup when entries have been created based on such configurations.
 So starting in 2022 release wave 1, you can use the **Blocked** field on the **GST Posting Setup** page to prevent users from mistakenly using a setup that is no longer relevant for new postings.

 ## Set up a default GST date for documents and journals